swaptacular/swpt_accounts/protocol.rst

 .. [#latest-heartbeat-ts] The ``ts`` field is needed to store the timestamp of the latest received account heartbeat.

-.. [#ts-update] The timestamp of the latest received account heartbeat SHOULD NOT be changed if the value of ``ts`` field in the received message is smaller (earlier timestamp).
+.. [#ts-update] That is: the timestamp of the latest received account heartbeat MUST NOT be changed if the value of the ``ts`` field in the received message is smaller (an earlier timestamp).

 Received `AccountPurge`_ message